puppetlabs/puppet-docs/source/puppet/3.7/reference/experiments_lambdas.markdown

 * After the list of arguments we gave it a _lambda_:
     * The lambda's parameters are declared within _pipes_ (`|`) (just like parameters are specified for a define).
     * We declared the lambda to have one parameter, and we named it `$value` (we could have called it whatever we wanted; `$x`, or `$a_unicorn`, etc.)
-    * The lambda's body is enclosed in braces `{ }`, where you can place any puppet logic except class, define, or node statements.
+    * The lambda's body is enclosed in braces `{ }`, where you can place any Puppet logic except class, define, or node statements.

 Available Functions
 -----